 Partnerships, limited partnerships and limited liability partnerships are treated as transparent entities for the purposes of taxation.
-As such, their partners - whether corporate entities or individuals - are assessable to tax on any taxable profits that are generated by the partnership.
+As such, their partners - whether corporate entities or individuals - are assessed for tax purposes on any taxable profits that are generated by the partnership.